 At ArchiveSocial we are rabidly committed to providing customers with the most comprehensive, high quality capture of business records from across their social media channels.
-When we launched our social media archiving solution last year, customers quickly fell in love with ArchiveSocial’s unique ability to capture Facebook, Twitter, and LinkedIn content in a true and authentic fashion.
+When we launched our social media archive solution last year, customers quickly fell in love with ArchiveSocial’s unique ability to capture Facebook, Twitter, and LinkedIn content in a true and authentic fashion.
 And they immediately asked us for more.
 Today, we are proud to announce support for archiving YouTube channels.

 Archiving YouTube: An Industry First